Megha-alt/-Live-Earthquake-Monitoring-and-ML-Risk-Predictor/README.md

-🌍 Seismo — Earthquake Area Analysis and Risk Classification 📌 Project Overview
+# 🌍Seismo — Earthquake Area Analysis and Risk Classification

+# 📌 Project Overview
 Seismo is a machine learning–based project that analyzes earthquake data to classify seismic events into risk categories based on their magnitude and related features.
 The project uses a Random Forest Classifier combined with a machine learning pipeline to ensure structured preprocessing, consistent training, and reliable evaluation.
 The primary goal of Seismo is to analyze earthquake activity across different areas and time windows, visualize seismic behavior, and classify events into risk levels in a clear and explainable manner.

-🎯 Objectives
+# 🎯 Objectives

 Analyze earthquake data based on time and area Classify earthquakes into risk categories